International sanctions during the Russian invasion of Ukraine: U.S. "freeze and seize" policy

 On 3 February 2022, John "Jack" Hanick was arrested in London for violating the sanctions against Konstantin Malofeev, owner of Tsargrad TV.
-Malofeev is targeted with sanctions by the European Union and United States for material and financial support to Donbass separatists.
+Malofeev is targeted with sanctions by the European Union and United States for material and financial support to Donbas separatists.
 Hanick was the first person criminally indicted for violating United States sanctions during the War in Ukraine.

 According to court records, Hanick has been under sealed indictment in the United States District Court for the Southern District of New York since November 2021.
-The indictment was unsealed March 3, 2022.
+The indictment was unsealed 3 March 2022.
 Hanick awaits extradition from the United Kingdom to the United States.